bobbasham/bobbasham/README.md

 ### Hi there, I'm Bob 😃

 #### I'm currently working for the University of Idaho at The Center For Ecohydraulics Research
-#### I'm Currently learning at the University of Washington in Embedded Systems
+#### I'm currently learning at the University of Washington in Embedded Systems

 <!--